ahartmanns/jani-models/QueueWithBreakdowns/README.md

 - _Initial state_: the Buffer has a single customer, the Server is down, and all Sources are also down except one of Type _2_.
 - _Properties_:
-    - TRANSIENT: P( !stop U rare), "probability of rare event before stop event";
+    - TRANSIENT: P( !stop U rare ), "probability of rare event before stop event";
 - _Rare event_: buffer reaching full capacity K.
 - _Stop event_: empty buffer.

 Bilbiography
 ------------
-_Efficient estimation of overflow probabilities in queues with breakdowns_, D. P. Kroese & V. F. Nicola,Performance Evaluation, 36-37, 1999, pp. 471-484.
+_Efficient estimation of overflow probabilities in queues with breakdowns_, D. P. Kroese & V. F. Nicola, Performance Evaluation, 36-37, 1999, pp. 471--484.<br>
-This model corresponds to the system described in Section 4.4
+This model corresponds to the system described in Section 4.4.